1 Samuel 18: Analysis

-Verses 1–5 of this chapter are a fitting conclusion to the account in the previous chapter 17 as David was retained in the court (verse 2), elevated for military actions (verse 5) and obtained general acclaim by the common people and the courtiers.
-On top of that Jonathan, Saul's oldest son, was attached to David in covenantal friendship, confirmed by Jonathan's handing over his clothes and armor to David (verse 4), symbolically transferring to David the right of succession and making David heir-apparent.
-On the other hand, Saul became jealous of David, and their relationship developed into one of 'respect and hatred, recognition and desire to kill', a mixed attitude which was especially triggered when Saul heard the couplet (verse 7) giving the clear message that David would become king.
-Saul feared David (verses 12, 15, 29) as Saul acknowledged that God was with David, whereas God had abandoned Saul (verse 12).
+Verses 1–5 of this chapter are a fitting conclusion to the account in 1 Samuel 17, as David was retained in the court (verse 2), elevated for military action (verse 5), and received general acclaim from the common people and the courtiers.
+On top of that, Jonathan, Saul's oldest son, was attached to David in covenantal friendship, confirmed by Jonathan's handing over his clothes and armor to David (verse 4), symbolically transferring to David the right of succession and making David heir-apparent.
+On the other hand, Saul became jealous of David, and their relationship developed into one of "respect and hatred, recognition and desire to kill"—a mixed attitude which was especially triggered when Saul heard the couplet (verse 7) giving the clear message that David would become king.
+Saul feared David (verses 12, 15, & 29) as Saul acknowledged that God was with David, whereas God had abandoned Saul (verse 12).
 Since then, a prominent theme appears in which Saul was thwarted in all his plans to hurt David, while for David each attempt became an opportunity to further his triumph (verses 14, 30).

 Saul fears David (18:1–16)

 "Saul Tries To Kill David" (1 Samuel 18:5-16); illustration from a Bible card published by the Providence Lithograph Company (1902).

-The last chapter ends with David talking to Saul and Abner, whereas in the beginning of this chapter it was clear that Jonathan, Saul's crown prince, was also present at the event and once he had a chance to talk to David, he immediately befriended David.
+The last chapter ends with David talking to Saul and Abner, whereas at the beginning of this chapter it was clear that Jonathan, Saul's crown prince, was also present at the event, and once he had a chance to talk to David, he immediately befriended David.
 Jonathan loved David (verse 1), similar to how Saul, his father, had loved David (1 Samuel 16:21), and the experiences of fighting the Philistines against great odds led to a revelation that Jonathan and David shared a kindred spirit.

-With the victory against Goliath, David was now seen as a brave man that Saul wanted to retain in his service (1 Samuel 14:52), and David proved himself worthy in the subsequent battles that the women who sang to celebrate great victories (cf. Exodus 15:20; Judges 11:34) ascribed a higher number of kills to David than Saul.
-Saul interpreted the supposedly 'non-partisan victory song' in the worst possible sense and became suspicious that David would take over his throne (verse 9).
-The next day, Saul got tormented by the 'evil spirit of God', that he twice attempted to pin David to the wall with his spear, but David, who was playing music for Saul, managed to escape both times.
-Next, Saul moved David from the position as the king's musician to be a commander of a thousand men and ordered him to face the Philistines, hoping that David would be killed by the enemies.
-But, this backfired when David achieved great successes in the battles and all Israel began to love him (18:16).
+After defeating Goliath, David was recognized as a brave man whom Saul wanted to keep in his service (1 Samuel 14:52).
+In later battles, David proved himself even more worthy, and the women who sang to celebrate these victories attributed more kills to David than to Saul.
+Saul interpreted the supposedly non-partisan victory song in the worst possible sense and became suspicious that David would take over his throne (verse 9).
+The next day, Saul was tormented by an "evil spirit of God", and he twice attempted to pin David to the wall with his spear, but David, who was playing music for Saul, managed to escape both times.
+Next, Saul moved David from the position of the king's musician to be a commander of a thousand men and ordered him to face the Philistines, hoping that David would be killed by the enemies.
+But this backfired when David achieved great victories in battle, and all Israel began to love him (18:16).